top of page

 23-25 Drinking Water at Sea

 This was an article I wrote for the Florida Water Resources Journal (February 2023) and thought it would be fun to share it here.
-People occasionally ask how potable water is supplied on boats.
-When it comes to potable water sources, a boat at sea can be compared to traveling by recreational vehicle, backpacking, or living in a remote location: it is possible, but takes a little bit of planning and time.
-There are a few options to ensure you have safe drinking water while t
+People occasionally ask how drinking water is supplied on boats.
+When it comes to potable water sources, a boat at sea can be compared to traveling by recreational vehicle, backpacking, or living in a remote location: It is possible, but takes a little bit of planning and time.
+There are a few options to ensure you have safe drinking water while

 sondrawinter